bluerock-io/auto-docs/content/docs/scaffold/simple.md

 ```

 `scaffold` now asks us to select **how** we want to specify the function.
 We
+have several options:

-have the option of writing a specification by hand, to automatically generate a
+1. Writing a specification by hand,
-default specification to verify {{ "memory safety" | terminology }} of `swap`, or to
+2. Automatically generating a default specification to verify {{ "memory safety" | terminology }}, or
-sidestep the task of specifying `swap` by indicating that the verification of
-clients should inline the function.
+3. Avoid writing a specification directly and instead direct the tools to reason about it by inlining it.

 To keep the example simple, we select `Memory safey`.

 ```shell
 Verifying swap(size_t &, size_t &)...